1st Battalion, 227th Aviation Regiment

 The 1st Battalion, 227th Aviation Regiment is an attack helicopter battalion of the 1st Air Cavalry Brigade, 1st Cavalry Division.
-The battalion is an AH-64 Apache battalion based at Fort Cavazos, Texas.
+The battalion is an AH-64 Apache battalion based at Fort Hood, Texas.

 History

 The unit's nickname is "First Attack" because 1st Cavalry Division was "First into Manila" in February 1945.
 Major General William C. Chase gave the Division its nickname "First Team", it was well-received and remains today.
 In September 1945, the "First Team" led occupational forces in to Japan's capital city, earning the distinction of "First in Tokyo".
 Next, the 1st Cavalry Division stormed ashore at Poe-Hongdong, South Korea, in the Korean War's first amphibious landing.
 By July 1950, the Division began offensive operations to the north and crossed the 38th parallel on 9 October 1950.
 Closing on North Korea's capital 10 days later, the "First Team" was "First in Pyongyang".
 In July 1965, the 1st Cavalry Division was re-stationed to Fort Benning, Georgia and organized for new missions in Southeast Asia.
 The unit became the Army's first "Airmobile" division and initially saw combat in the Republic of Vietnam during the thirty-five-day Pleiku Campaign, earning a Presidential Unit Citation.
 The enemy launched the famous Tet Offensive in late January 1968.
 Already on the move, the "First Team" rushed north, liberating cities and boldly repelling the enemy offensive.
 The Division's sky troopers flew in to relieve the besieged Marine base at Khe Sanh and the Division was "First into Cambodia" in May 1970.